About AEP

-Western’s Intensive English Program meets students where they are in English learning and helps them improve from there.
+WWU’s Academic English Program meets you where you are in intermediate to advanced English learning and helps you improve from there.

 • preparing to study in U.S. colleges or universities.